a3bd2lra7man/m7_db/README.md

 to do that you have three steps

     1- make your stream in streamController way

     2- call watch() function provide by M7Dao with two parameter the first is the streamController the second is your query

     3- make sure to override the dispose function and close your controller if u forget M7Dao will close it for you but u have to tell M7Dao when to dispose() in your logic

     *if you wish to add your custom query please do not forget to call notifyListener() to tell M7Dao that's something happened to the database to updating it's stream*

-#### Example yo use M7Dao with streams
+#### Example to use M7Dao with streams

 ```dart